Kronk: Yeah. Weird...

 - Obviously Evil: Yzma.

-- Obvious Pregnancy: Chicha.
+- Obvious Pregnancy: Chicha is pregnant.
 In fact, this was the first animated Disney film to feature a pregnant woman onscreen.

 - Offscreen Teleportation:

 - Tipo and Chaca do this when tarring and feathering Yzma—as she goes rolling down the hill in a wheelbarrow, they appear in her path in turns holding up a beehive and a pillow for her to run into, covering her in honey and feathers.

 - Oh, Crap!: Kuzco has several during his initial trip through the jungle: after accidently tumbling into a jaguar den, when the squirrel he mocked seconds before blows up a balloon to wake said jaguars, when Kuzco himself accidentally wakes the jaguars anyway and they start chasing him, and when they've backed him up before a steep cliff drop.

 - Open Secret: Both Kuzco and the guards know about Yzma's "secret" lab.

 - Opt Out: "Hey, I've been turned into a cow.
 Can I go home?"
 "You're excused.
 Anyone else?"
 "No, no, we're good."